nicktodd/spring-course/docs/further-jpa.md

 7. After the code closing the entity manager, open a new entity manager and get a new transaction.

 8. Now merge your modified CompactDisc object and close the new entity manager and transaction.
 See if the database has changed.
 You will now see that it has.
-This is because a detatched entity has become managed again.
+This is because a detatched entity has had its properties copied into a managed version of the entity.